haapanen/blog-source/content/posts/dotnet-core-plugin-dependency-injection.md

 Overview of the imaginary system

 In the example code I've implemented the event handler as a .NET Core background service.
-The full example code is available at LINK
+The full example code is available at [GitHub](https://github.com/haapanen/NetCorePluginDI)

 We'll use the .NET Core documentation plugin application example as the starting point for the system.
 In the example the project structure is following: